Modern slavery statement for the year ending 31 March 2023

 - Legal and investments.

-The Society has reviewed its policies in the year and added measures to minimise the risk of modern slavery and human trafficking in our organisation and our supply chain.
+In 2019, the Society reviewed its policies and added measures to minimise the risk of modern slavery and human trafficking in our organisation and our supply chain.
 Our key policies and procedures include:

 - Procurement policy which sets out requirements for ethical procurement and the standards required of the suppliers we work with;